Photostimulated luminescence: Medical X-ray Imaging

 In phosphor plate radiography, the imaging plate is housed in a special cassette and placed under the body part or object to be examined and the x-ray exposure is made.
 The imaging plate is then run through a special laser scanner, or CR reader, that reads and converts the image to a digital radiograph.
 The digital image can then be viewed and enhanced using software that has functions very similar to other conventional digital image-processing software, such as contrast, brightness, filtration and zoom.
 CR imaging plates (IPs) can be retrofitted to existing exam rooms and used in multiple x-ray sites since IPs are processed through a CR reader (scanner) that can be shared between multiple exam rooms.

 Differences from Direct Radiography

 PSP plate radiography is often distinguished from Direct Radiography (DR).
 Direct radiography usually refers to image capture onto an amorphous silicon or selenium flat panel detector (FPD), the data being directly passed electronically to the processing computer.
 PSP plate radiography instead uses a cassette containing the imaging plate, which stores the image until it is read out and loaded into the computer.
 This additional extra step, from exposing the detector to a viewable digital image, is the main difference between the two techniques.

 PSP plates and DR FPDs are typically used for projectional radiography.
 This should not be confused with fluoroscopy, where there is a continuous beam of radiation and the images appear on the screen in real time, for which PSP plates cannot be used.

+Physics

+PSP plates are commonly used as x-ray detectors for measurements in high energy-density physics.
+Examples include self-emission imaging of inertial confinement fusion implosions, backlit radiographic microscopy, and spatially-resolved emission spectroscopy of quantum dots.